Jostikas/PatRec/README.md

     * havenondemand
     * SpeechRecognition

-All the python packages should be installed by running `make depends`
+All the python packages should be installed by running `make depends`.
+If Python is installed systemwide, this needs to be run with administrative privileges.

 HavenOnDemand and IBM Watson require